photomz/photomz.github.io/content/reading.md

 - Elon Musk -- Walter Isaacson
 - The Everything Store, Jeff Bezos -- Brad Stone
 ### Read
+- Brave New World -- Aldous Huxley (9 Jul 2024)
+- Principles for the Changing World Order -- Ray Dalio (7 Jul 2024)
+- 21 Lessons the 21st Century -- Yuval Noah Harari (26 Jun 2024)
+- Life, the Universe and Everything (Hitchhiker's 3) -- Douglas Adams (19 Jun 2024)
+- Restaurant at the End of the Universe (Hitchhiker's 2) -- Douglas Adams (15 Jun 2024)
+- Elon Musk -- Ashlee Vance (12 Jun 2024)
+- The Myth of Sisyphus -- Albert Camus (31 May 2024)
+	- *Summary* -- Life is absurd!
+We want reasons and meaning, but we get an endlessly chaotic universe -- this paradox is the Absurd.
+If life has no universal meaning, should you kill yourself?
+No, Camus argues, we must revolt against death and construct our own meaning.
+We must enjoy the precious little time left to do whatever we please -- or, *carpe diem*.
+Without universal nature, human rules are not moral punishments to blame but consequences to accept.
+Sisyphus is not miserable.
+His pointless struggle to push a rock up a hill is really his happy defiance against God -- his very own choice of meaning.
+	- *Review* -- Camus had 1000 years of Christian political dogma to reject; today, existentialism seems obvious.
+His insistence on the 'absurd' makes him disavow universal meaning, but he also downplays human-constructed meaning, -- like markets, technology, societies, family, etc -- which is incorrect ...
 - Public Administration Singapore-Style, Jon Quah (27 May 2024)
 - Norweigan Wood -- Murakami (26 May 2024)
 - CS229 Machine Learning -- Andrew Ng & Tengyu Ma (15 May 2024)